 Canaan, CT – During this deadly time in the nation’s history, another threat – the opioid epidemic – has been out of focus but has not vanished.
-Opioids continue to present a significant public health threat – one that will likely be amplified by the recent rise of a powerful designer drug known as isotonitazene.
+Opioids, including heroin and fentanyl, continue to present a significant public health threat– one that will likely be amplified by the recent rise of a powerful designer drug known as isotonitazene.

 Isotonitazene, or “iso” for short, is a synthetic opioid derived from the potent opioid etonitazene, an analgesic drug developed in 1957.
 Some health experts warn that the drug is at least 100 stronger times than morphine and may even be more powerful than fentanyl.
 According to HealthDay, fatal overdoses from iso claimed 40 to 50 American lives per month on average this year, up from approximately 6 deaths per month last year.
 While these deaths have been limited to certain states – namely Ohio, Indiana, and Illinois – some fear that the use and abuse of the drug could spread on a national level, mirroring increases in fentanyl and methamphetamine usage in recent years.